Skip to main content

 Step 5 - Image 2

-Don't pull the display too far from the frame, as it's still attached by a cable.
+Don't pull the display too far from the Top Cover, as it's still attached by a cable.

 Flip the front of the display down and rest it on the keyboard.